dladams/dunececalib/doc/icebergCalibration.md

 If the last argument is true, the script checks for the existence of each file and excludes those that are missing.

-### Evaluation of response means
+### Evaluation of channel summary data

-The first step in calibration is evaluation of the response means, i.e. the mean value of pulse area, height and shaping time for each run and charge sign.
+The first step in calibration is evaluation of the channey summary data, i.e. the mean value of pulse area, height and shaping time for each run and charge sign.
 Histograms with these means as function of channel number can be created with this command
 <pre>